lsidorki/pasiphae/README.md

 ### Create music collections and summaries

 Pasiphae allows user to create music collections.
-Is is especially helpful while creating summaries of different releases and organize them in a structured way, for instance weekly, mothly charts, etc.
+Is is especially helpful while creating summaries of different releases and organize them in a structured way, for instance weekly, mothly charts, etc. Pasiphae will also suggest the ranking, which might be interesting for you!

+### Create playlists

+Export your ranking to your favorite music player as a playlist.
+Choose the most representative tracks from each album and export your playlist

+### Work in team

+Create team to collaborate with other users.
+Represent your organization, radio station, magazine, music festival or just a bunch of friends!
+Choose their role and start creating rankings and playlists!

 ## Timeline
 Dates are still subject of discussion and can change.